TDD-dw/TDDVendingMachine/retro.md

 ## What to do differently?
 - take it slow with TDD in the next round
 - let's continue to use given, when, then format in unit test

+# Day 3, round 2 - group member names: Shan Li, Doja Abiose, Vivian So, Anna Poulakos, Devon Wigle

+## How does this feel?
+- feel pretty good, learning lots from watching senior devs implement
+- learning JS nuances
+- going at a good pace

+## What to do differently?
+- try with a defined navigator role.
+- ask for help if stuck